project-alice-assistant/HermesLedControl/README.md

 - --talkPattern: Define a talk led pattern
 - --thinkPattern: Define a think led pattern
 - --listenPattern: Define a listen led pattern
-- --defaultState: Define if the leds should be active or not by default, choices='on', 'off', default='on'
+- --defaultState: Define if the leds should be active or not by default, choices: 'on', 'off', default: on